 Lets be honest, there are no tropical beaches in Dublin.
 They are often wild and windy but we have some very cute coastal towns.
 Many have charming street markets, traditional candy shops and some great restaurants.
 Dun Laoighre, Bray and Howth are some firm favourites among locals for a brisk weekend walk on the beach, followed by a yummy traditional lunch.

 800 year old, Malahide Castle is only a short distance from Dublin Airport and has some stunning grounds for families to explore.
-The medieval castle is surrounded by places of discovery, from the Butterly glasshouse to the fairy trail in the woods, it’s a fantastic day out for kids.
+The medieval castle is surrounded by places of discovery, from the Butterly glasshouse to the fairy trail in the woods, it’s a fantastic day out for kids and one of the must-see castles in Ireland.

 The playground is an amazing space for kids of all ages and not to mention a tour of the castle itself.
 There is a tonne of things to see and do both inside the grounds of the castle and in nearby Malahide village.
 To find out more about taking a tour of the castle and surrounding areas, click here.